Understanding Nesterov's Acceleration via Proximal Point Method: Similar triangle approximations and other variants

-In the previous section, we have demonstrated that Nesterov's method is nothing but an approximation of PPM.
-This view point has not only provided simple derivations of versions of AGM, but also offered clear explanations of the step sizes.
-In this section, we demonstrate that these interpretations offered by PPM actually lead to a great simplification of Nesterov's AGM in the form of the \emph{method of similar triangles}~\cite{nesterov2018lectures,gasnikov2018universal} which admits simple generalizations to practically relevant settings.
+In \S\ref{sec:deriv}, we have demonstrated that AGM is nothing but an approximation of PPM.
+This view point has not only provided simple derivations of versions of AGM, but also offered clear explanations of the stepsizes.
+In this section, we demonstrate that these interpretations offered by PPM actually lead to a great simplification of Nesterov's AGM in the form of the \emph{method of similar triangles}~\citep{nesterov2018lectures,gasnikov2018universal}.

-Our starting point is the observations made in the previous section: (i) from Remark~\ref{rmk:par}, we have seen $\norm{y_t-x_t}:\norm{y_t-z_t}=\ee_t:\nicefrac{1}{L}$; (ii) from Section~\ref{subsec:conv}, we have seen that we need to choose $\ee_t=\Theta(t)$, and hence, $\ee_{t+1}\approx\ee_t \gg 1$.
+Our starting point is the observations made in the previous section: (i) from \S\ref{rmk:par}, we have seen $\norm{y_t-x_t}:\norm{y_t-z_t}=\ee_t:\nicefrac{1}{L}$; (ii) from \S\ref{subsec:conv}, we have seen that we need to choose $\ee_t=\Theta(t)$, in which case $\ee_{t+1}\approx\ee_t \gg 1$.
 From these observations, one can readily see that the triangle $\triangle x_tx_{t+1}z_t$ is approximately similar to $\triangle y_tz_{t+1} z_t$.
-Therefore, one can simplify AGM by further exploiting this fact: we modify the updates so that the two triangles are indeed \emph{similar}: \begin{mdframed}
+Therefore, one can simplify AGM by further exploiting this fact: we modify the updates so that the two triangles are indeed \emph{similar}.
+There are two different ways one can keep the two triangles similar: \begin{enumerate} \item We modify the update of $x_{t+1}$ so that the two triangles are similar. \item We modify the update of $z_{t+1}$ so that the two triangles are similar. \end{enumerate} We discuss the above two ways in turn.

-\end{mdframed} We provide a PPM-based analysis of \eqref{sim} for a more general setting in Section~\ref{sec:gen}. \begin{remark} The updates akin to \eqref{sim} can be found in~\cite[Algorithm 1]{tseng2008accelerated} (note that the step sizes are slightly different).
-Our derivation based on the PPM view indeed clarifies why such similar triangles are natural updates to consider.
-We also remark that the updates based on similar triangles is useful in developing universal methods for stochastic composite optimizations~\cite{gasnikov2018universal}. \end{remark} \begin{remark}[Momentum methods] An alternative way to approximate PPM with similar triangles is: \begin{mdframed}

-\end{mdframed} In fact, \eqref{sim2} can be equivalently expressed without $\{x_t\}$: at the $t$-iteration, we compute \eqref{sim2:b} and then update $y_{t+1}$ via $y_{t+1}= z_{t+1} + \frac{L\ee_t}{L\ee_{t+1}+1}(z_{t+1}-z_t)$ (these updates are illustrated with dots in Figure~\ref{fig:sim2}).
-Hence, \eqref{sim2} is equal to the well-known momentum based AGM~\cite{nesterov1983method,beck2009fast}.
-Notably, it turns out that our PPM-based analysis suggests the choice of $\{\ee_t\}$ as per the recursive relation $(L\ee_{t+1}+\frac{1}{2})^2= (L\ee_t+1)^2 +\frac{1}{4}$, which after substitution $L\ee_t+1\leftarrow a_t$ exactly recovers the popular recursive relation $a_{t+1} = \frac{1}{2} (1+\sqrt{1+4a_t^2})$ in \cite{nesterov1983method,beck2009fast}.
-See Appendix~\ref{app:rmk} for precise details. \end{remark} The main advantage of this similar triangles approximation \eqref{sim} becomes clearer in the constraint optimization case: when there is a constraint set, the steps \eqref{agm:b} and \eqref{agm:c} both become projections steps which could be costly when the constraint set does not admit simple projections.
-On the other hand, since \eqref{sim} only requires a single projection in each iteration, it minimizes such costly computations.